 - 6. If the proceedings are resolved after the preliminary conference, the parties are to notify the Court at least 48 hours before the date of the second directions hearing.
-If the proceedings have been resolved, the second directions hearing may be vacated. - B. If the parties do not agree or the Court does not requires the proceedings to be fixed for a preliminary conference under s 34 of the Land and Environment Court Act 1979: - The [applicant or respondent] is to file and serve its statements of facts and contentions in accordance with Schedule C of Practice Note - Classes 1, 2 and 3 Miscellaneous Appeals by # [insert date having regard to date of preliminary conference].
+If the proceedings have been resolved, the second directions hearing may be vacated. - B. If the parties do not agree or the Court does not requires the proceedings to be fixed for a preliminary conference under s 34 of the Land and Environment Court Act 1979: - The [respondent/applicant for consent or objector] is to file and serve its statements of facts and contentions in accordance with Schedule [B or C] of Practice Note - Class 1 Development Appeals by # [insert date having regard to date of preliminary conference].